wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 2. Deploying the API:

-     Once the deployment initiation is complete, you can specify configuration values if any, and proceed to deploy.
-Choreo builds the generated mediation application and pushes the Docker image to the Docker registry.
-Finally, Choreo deploys the mediation application with the API Proxy.
+     Once the deployment initiation is complete, you can specify configuration values if any, and proceed to deploy. {{ product_name }} builds the generated mediation application and pushes the Docker image to the Docker registry.
+Finally, {{ product_name }} deploys the mediation application with the API Proxy.

 When a mediation policy is attached to a specific flow, the API invocation undergoes the following behavioral modification:

  ![Request/Response flow](../../assets/img/api-management/api-policies/request-response-flow.png)

- - In the request path, the requests that pass through the gateway reach the relevant component, and Choreo executes any attached policies to the resource's request path before sending it to the backend.
+ - In the request path, the requests that pass through the gateway reach the relevant component, and {{ product_name }} executes any attached policies to the resource's request path before sending it to the backend.

-- In the response path, the mediation component receives response messages from the backend, and Choreo executes any mediation policies attached to the `Response` flow or the `Error` flow.
+- In the response path, the mediation component receives response messages from the backend, and {{ product_name }} executes any mediation policies attached to the `Response` flow or the `Error` flow.
 Then the response is forwarded to the client.

-- If an error occurs during the execution of policies or due to an internal error, Choreo executes the `Error` flow and sends an error response to the client.
+- If an error occurs during the execution of policies or due to an internal error, {{ product_name }} executes the `Error` flow and sends an error response to the client.

 ## Attach a policy

 To attach a policy to the `Request`, `Response`, or `Error` flow of a REST API proxy, follow the steps given below:

-1. Sign in to the [Choreo Console](https://console.choreo.dev).
+1. Sign in to the [{{ product_name }} Console](https://console.choreo.dev).
 2. In the **Component Listing** pane, click on the REST API Proxy component for which you want to attach a policy.
 3. In the left navigation menu, click **Develop** and then click **Policies**.
 4. From the list of resources, expand the resource to which you want to attach the policy.